China likely lost at least 40 soldiers in border clash: Indian minister

 Singh said the Indian side had handed over Chinese troops who had strayed into Indian territory after the violent standoff.

-India's defence ministry spokesman Bharat Bhushan Babu refused to comment on Singh's interview.
+India’s defense ministry spokesman Bharat Bhushan Babu refused to comment on Singh’s interview.

 Troops remain locked in a face-off at several locations along the poorly defined Line of Actual Control, despite talks between local commanders to de-escalate.

-US Secretary of State Mike Pompeo has criticised China for escalating border tensions with India.
+US Secretary of State Mike Pompeo has criticized China for escalating border tensions with India.

+- Why the US jobless rate has soared in contrast to Japan

 WARNING: